joakiol/RealEstateSummaryQuality/README.md

 -   #### `class VocabularyEmbedder(vocab_length=20000)`

-    Doc2vec embedder, to be used together with FFN or LSTM.
+    Vocabulary embedder, for use together with CNN when making our own word embeddings.

     **Argument `vocab_length`**  `(int, optional)`: Vocabulary size.
 Defaults to 20000.